cydy8001/Doodle-jump/README.md

 # Doodle-jump

-Doodle jump is made by Assembly language by using JAR file Mars4_5.jar
+Doodle jump is made by Assembly language by using MIPS Assembler and Runtime Simulator Mars4_5.jar